top of page

 Timeline of Events and therapies received prior to attending Leicester Ozone Clinic:

-2018: Lung cancer diagnosis: traditional care with surgery/chemo/radiotherapy given.
+• 2018: Lung cancer diagnosis: traditional care with surgery/chemo/radiotherapy given.

-2020: He accessed another alternative therapy clinic and received medium doses of vitamin c (25 grams - exact number of doses is unknown) along with other dietary changes and nutritional supplementation aiming at improving his immune system and antioxidant defences.
+• 2020: He accessed another alternative therapy clinic and received medium doses of vitamin c (25 grams - exact number of doses is unknown) along with other dietary changes and nutritional supplementation aiming at improving his immune system and antioxidant defences.

-2023: Cancer relapsed, further scans revealed progression in size of metastasis.
+• 2023: Cancer relapsed, further scans revealed progression in size of metastasis.
 He declined further chemotherapy / radiotherapy.
 A decision was made not to offer him a new immunotherapy that belong to drugs called Tyrosine kinase inhibitors.
 These drugs are only offered to non-small cell lung cancer (NSCLC) with mutations in the epidermal growth factor receptor (EGFR) gene.
 His cancer was not suitable for this.

 Therapy received from Leicester Ozone Clinic and therapeutic response:

-14 May 2024 - 25 Jul 2024: Started high dose vitamin c from Leicester Ozone Clinic which continued until 25 Jul 2024, He received 8 doses at twice a week frequency then switched to once a week for another 6 doses.
+• 14 May 2024 - 25 Jul 2024: Started high dose vitamin c from Leicester Ozone Clinic which continued until 25 Jul 2024, He received 8 doses at twice a week frequency then switched to once a week for another 6 doses.
 After the initial titration of the dose he reached a dose of 60 grams.

-After the initial few session it was noticeable that the patient was improving: he gained weight, his appetite has improved and the bone pain in his hip has completed resolved by the end of his therapy with Leicester Ozone Clinic.
+• After the initial few session it was noticeable that the patient was improving: he gained weight, his appetite has improved and the bone pain in his hip has completed resolved by the end of his therapy with Leicester Ozone Clinic.

-In the last week of his therapy with our clinic and despite declining him the Tyrosine kinase inhibitors on the NHS (see above), the patient managed to source one of the drugs that belong to this group (Osimertinib 80mg) privately from abroad.
+• In the last week of his therapy with our clinic and despite declining him the Tyrosine kinase inhibitors on the NHS (see above), the patient managed to source one of the drugs that belong to this group (Osimertinib 80mg) privately from abroad.
 He started to self medicate with it under supervision of oncologists from India.
 It is worth noting that his clinical improvement started well before starting the oral therapy.

-17 August 2024: A scan was done which revealed a dramatic reduction in the size of the tumour in lungs, liver and bones compared to an earlier scan in May 2024.
-A photo taken by the patient of the computer screen during his hospital appointment is below.
-The scan confirms a reduction in the lung mass (42 mm in May to 22 mm in August) and the liver lesions (10 cm in May to 3.7 cm in August) with healing of all the bone metastases.
+• 17 August 2024: A scan was done which revealed a dramatic reduction in the size of the tumour in lungs, liver and bones compared to an earlier scan in May 2024.
+The scan (copy below) confirms a reduction in the lung mass (42 mm in May to 22 mm in August) and the liver lesions (10 cm in May to 3.7 cm in August) with healing of all the bone metastases. â€‹

-07 April 2025: email contact made with the patient.
+• 07 April 2025: email contact made with the patient.
 He indicated that he is still enjoying good health and he is being monitored by the hospital.
 He remains on the tyrosine kinase inhibitors Osimertinib now prescribed by the NHS.